Arizard/less-coffee-hugo/content/projects/precaf.md

 menu:
   main:
     parent: projects
+draft: true

 ---
-Contributors

-* Arie Oldman
+**Contributors**: Arie Oldman

+**Source Code**: Private Repository

-Precaf is a build-and-deploy tool for Decaf.
-It saves developer headache by allowing sharing common Decaf code between scripts.
+_Precaf_ is a build-and-deploy tool used internally at Deputy.
+It provides a means for Decaf developers to standardise and automate the re-use of code snippets among teams.